navuboy/ppo_gazebo_tf/README.md

 Reinforcement Learning for solving the custom **cartpole** balance problem in **gazebo environment** using **Proximal Policy Optimization(PPO)**.

 ### Environment
-- Custom cartpole environment(from OpenAI gym) in gazebo.
+- Custom cartpole in gazebo (similar to the one from OpenAI gym)
 - Observation Space: 4 (continuos)
 - Action Space: 2 (discrete)
 - Reward range: